 By the way, I guess I have to admit something… I think that if I were asked to live in Batanes again, I couldn’t do it.
 I mean, not yet.
 Maybe when I’m old, I’ll definitely consider spending the last years of my life here!
 But certainly not now, when I’m still on the bustling venture to make the most out of my youth.
 (It seems like I’m still conditioned to an urban city life).

 Saying this is NOT a bad thing though because it brings me to a conclusion that it will be a brilliant idea for you to take some time away in this northern paradise!
 Especially if you are seeking for a break from your busy life, or if you are looking for a change of scenery.
 If you’re also aiming to experience some simplicity and tranquility in life, Batanes is sure to bring you back to the basics as it also brings you closer to nature.

 Simply put: it’s the PERFECT getaway!

-This is but just one of the many traits that I love about it, so when you are in the Philippines, don’t you ever forget Batanes and you should absolutely do these top 10 things once you’re there—you’ll definitely have an EPIC and MEMORABLE time.
+This is but just one of the many traits that I love about it, so when you are in the Philippines, don’t you ever forget this place and that you should absolutely do these top 10 things to do in Batanes once you’ve arrived — you’ll definitely have an EPIC and MEMORABLE time.
 Guaranteed!